BelovedRobot/PingPong/README.md

 5. Authorization to the endpoint is _only_ provided through simple token-based authentication where a token is assigned to each app and or user that gives access the endpoint through the "Authorization" header on requests.
 That is to say each PingPong request includes "Token token=xxx" in the Authorization header where "xxx" is the actual token

-### Implementation of Alternate Endpoints
+### Implementation of Alternate APIs
-If you are implementing a non-document endpoint or you do not have control of the endpoint then you can override all functionality of PingPong by using the syncOptions.
-You will need to register a syncOption for each documentType and implement it in that manner.
+If you are implementing a non-document API or you do not have control of the endpoint then you can override all syncing functionality of PingPong by using custom Sync Tasks (see Custom Sync Tasks section above).
+You will need to register a SyncTask object for each documentType or automatic task with PingPong.
 If you have a file upload process you can either a) modify the fileUpload logic directly or b) change the docType of FileUpload and create a customer sync option.

 ### Implementation Notes for iOS Apps
 After creating the endpoint, add PingPong to your iOS project by following these steps: